Tavares scores in OT as Islanders rally past Red Wings, 4-3 - Philly

 Larkin made it 3-1 at the 4:10 mark of the third period, chipping a loose puck over Greiss as the goaltender was reaching out with his stick to poke it away to safety.

 NOTES: Zetterberg played in all 82 of Detroit's games for the third straight season. ...
 Red Wings C Luke Glendening returned after missing one game with an upper body injury. ...
 Detroit placed Coreau on waivers Saturday.
 If he clears, he will be assigned to AHL Grand Rapids for the Calder Cup playoffs. ...
 Abdelkader's goal was his 100th in the NHL. ...
-Detroit LW David Booth appeared in back-to-back games for the first time since Feb.
-25-28. .
 The Red Wings and Islanders combined for 29 goals in three games this season. .
-Barzal leads all NHL rookies with 27 power-play points. .
-Pulock leads all NHL rookie defensemen in goals (10).
+Barzal leads all NHL rookies with 27 power-play points.

 UP NEXT